memtest86plus/memtest86plus/README.md

 ## Known Limitations and Bugs

-  * The UHCI and EHCI USB controllers are not yet supported.
+  * The UHCI USB controller is not yet supported.
   * Temperature reporting is currently only supported for Intel CPUs.

 ## Acknowledgments